i3drobotics/i3dr_rtabmap_ws/README.md

 ## Setup OpenCV DIR:
 Set OpenCV_DIR so packages use this OpenCV version rather than the ros inbuilt version.

-Add this to ~/.bashrc otherwise will have to run this everytime you build
+Add the following to ~/.bashrc otherwise will have to run this everytime you build:
 ```
-echo 'export OpenCV_DIR="PATH_TO_REPO/build/opencv3"' >> ~/.bashrc
+export OpenCV_DIR="PATH_TO_REPO/build/opencv3"
 ```
 *Make sure to change 'PATH_TO_REPO' to the path to where you cloned this repository*